0xSpaceShard/starknet-devnet/website/docs/proofs.md

       "0x...",
       "0x...",
       "0x..."
+    ],
+    "l2_to_l1_messages": [
+      {
+        "order": 0,
+        "from_address": "0x...",
+        "to_address": "0x...",
+        "payload": ["0x...", "0x..."]
+      }
     ]
   }
 }
 ```

 `proof_facts` length is expected to be 8 in devnet mode.

+`l2_to_l1_messages` contains L2→L1 messages extracted by simulating the transaction.
+If the simulation fails (e.g. insufficient balance), this array will be empty and the proof is still returned.

 ## Mode-specific behavior details